Need Help Choosing The Right Fuels?

 Red diesel is a rebated fuel, which means it’s cheaper than road diesel (white diesel) as it has a significantly lower fuel tax levy required.

-As red diesel is legal for use in the agricultural, marine and construction industries, this makes it the perfect fuel to power vehicles in industries that need low-cost fuel for work purposes.
+As red diesel is legal for use in sectors such as agriculture, horticulture and forestry, this makes it the perfect fuel to power vehicles in permitted industries that need low-cost fuel for work purposes.

 Yes, the red dye is added to enable red diesel to be easily traceable for illegal use by police officers or HMRC.